 The Selection Committee is composed of one member of the Texas Healthcare Trustees board, a member of the THA Board of Trustees, the THA president/chief executive officer, a representative of the TMF Health Quality Institute, and a representative of the previous year’s winners.
 Hospitals represented on the Selection Committee are ineligible to receive the award during the member’s committee tenure.
 Hospital representatives serve one-year terms.

 The honorees will be featured in THA publications and recognized at the THA Annual Conference and Expo, Jan.
-22-23, 2015, in Austin.
+21-22, 2016, in Dallas.

 New this year!
 All entries will be featured in the new THA Member Best Practice Center on the THA website.
 Competition is generally strong for these awards, and as a result many great ideas don’t get the recognition they deserve.
 The Member Best Practice Center is an online library of great ideas, innovative programs and best practices in action at THA-member hospitals.
 This year, all entries will be featured on the website so that all members can learn from your innovations!